Updated August 18, 2022

 Fees aren’t the only negotiable part of a payment processing contract, though.
 Contract length and hardware provisions are also at stake, so address those in your negotiations.
 Remember: the first offer is never the final offer, so don’t be afraid to speak up.

-Author Bio: Michael Seaman is the co-founder and CEO of payment processing marketplace SwipeSum.
+Michael Seaman is the co-founder and CEO of payment processing marketplace SwipeSum.
 As a veteran of the payments industry, Michael is passionate about eliminating the barriers that businesses face in selecting a credit card processor.
 He’s also a big fan of deep dish pizza.
 Follow Michael on Twitter or connect on LinkedIn.